Forbes Meat Company

 South Sixth and the Bar That Takes Its Neighborhood Seriously

 The stretch of South Sixth Avenue that runs through Tucson's near-south side has always operated at a remove from the sanitized hospitality of the downtown convention corridor.
 Warehouses, independent mechanics, and low-rise commercial blocks give the street its character, and the bars and restaurants that have survived here have done so by serving their immediate community rather than chasing foot traffic.
 Forbes Meat Company, at 747 S 6th Ave, sits inside that logic.
-The address alone signals something: this is not a venue that positions itself for the conference-hotel spillover crowd.
+The address alone signals something: this is a neighborhood bar, not a venue oriented toward conference-hotel spillover.

 Tucson's drinking culture has been quietly pluralistic for years.
 The University of Arizona anchors one segment, Barrio Brewing Co serves the craft-beer contingent, and the historic Hotel Congress holds a different kind of civic nostalgia.
 What has been slower to arrive is the cocktail-focused bar with a genuine point of view on craft, hospitality, and the relationship between the two.
 That gap is exactly where Forbes Meat Company plants its flag.